minyk/Pathfinder-ACG-FAQ-KO/classdeck/classdeck-sorcerer.md

 Resolution: On the Tattooed Mystic side of Seoni's role card, change "After you are dealt Acid, Cold, Electricity, or Fire damage, you may draw 1 card (▢ 2 cards)" to "After you are dealt Acid, Cold, Electricity, or Fire damage, you may draw 1 card (▢ or 2 cards)".

-posted Nov 6, 2014 | back to top
+posted November 2014 | back to top

 ## Can I play Main-Gauche +1 with another weapon or not?
 The first sentence tells me when I can't, not when I can.